gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

-## MCM Adherence in CHPL_COMM=ofi
+## MCM Conformance in CHPL_COMM=ofi

-This describes how the libfabric-based comm layer arranges to adhere to the Chapel Memory Consistency Model (MCM).
+This describes how the libfabric-based comm layer arranges to conform to the Chapel Memory Consistency Model (MCM).
 In outline form it follows the structure of the *Memory Order* section of the **Memory Consistency Model** chapter of the Chapel spec.

-Caveat: the comm layer does not currently make an explicit attempt to meet the MCM when RMA-based (native) atomic operations are done.
+Caveat: the comm layer does not currently make an explicit attempt to conform to the MCM when RMA-based (native) atomic operations are done.
 It only does so when atomic operations are done using AMs (Active Messages).

 ### Memory Order